 Naples is Italy on steroids.

-It can be chaotic, noisy, frenetic.
-But, equally, it has a rich historical and cultural heritage, a spectacularly scenic setting and its restaurants serve arguably the best pizza in the world.
+It can be chaotic, noisy and frenetic.
+But equally, it has a rich historical and cultural heritage, a spectacularly scenic setting and its restaurants serve arguably the best pizza in the world.

 Get a taste of this lively city with this guide to the best things to do during one day in Naples along with suggestions for day trips from Naples.
-Finally, if you are visiting on a cruise, I’ve also included a useful Naples cruise port guide.
+I’ve also included a useful Naples cruise port guide.

 Best Things to Do in Naples in One Day

-Without further ado, let’s dive into the ten best things to do during one day in Naples.
+Without further ado, let’s dive into the ten best things to do in Naples from a cruise ship.